calmeel/AlignTaiko/README.md

 ## Usage (exe)
 1. Launch AlignTaiko.exe
+2. Select the processing mode (single or batch)
-2. Select the beatmap text file (.osu)
+3. Select the beatmap text file (.osu)
-3. Choose the output folder
+4. Choose the output folder
-4. A file with the same name will be output
+5. A file with the same name will be output

 ## Usage（Python）
 ```bash